Consensys/gpact/docs/message-store-service.md

 </p>
 <p align="center">Figure 1: Relayer interaction with Message Store Service</p>

-The API for the *Message Store Service* is detailed in [this specification document](spec/message-store-service-api.yml) and is defined using the [Open API Specification format](https://swagger.io/specification/).
+The API for the *Message Store Service* is detailed in [this specification document](spec/message-store-service-api.yml).
-It can be displayed and used through the [Swagger UI tool](https://swagger.io/tools/swagger-ui/).
+It is defined using the [Open API Specification format](https://swagger.io/specification/) and can be displayed using the [Swagger UI tool](https://swagger.io/tools/swagger-ui/).

 #### TODOs
 - [ ] Security